-Applicants must have graduated from an accredited senior high school or the equivalent (homeschooled students please refer to the next section).
+Applicants must have graduated from an accredited senior high school or the equivalent.
 Course units from grades nine through twelve should include the following:

 - 4 units in academic English